Jason Wilkinson, Dr. Utsav Thapa

 A summary of the most common commercially available targeted PFAS analyses is provided in Tables 1 and 2, and below.

-USEPA method 537.1: The most common method currently used to quantitate PFAS in drinking water.
-USEPA method 537, published in 2009 to quantify 14 PFAS analytes, was updated to 537.1 in 2018 to include 18 target PFAS analytes (Table 1) in drinking water only.
+USEPA method 537.1: This is the most common method currently used to quantitate PFAS in drinking water.
+USEPA method 537, published in 2009 to quantify 14 PFAS analytes, was updated to 537.1 in 2018 to include 18 target PFAS analytes (as further detailed in Table 1).

-USEPA method 537.1 modified (sometimes also referred to as USEPA method 537 modified): A modification of USEPA method 537.1 by the commercial laboratories for the quantification of at least 18, but up to 36, targeted PFAS analytes for all matrices (other than drinking water) provided in Tables 1 and 2.
-It uses an isotope dilution technique that involves quantitation of targeted PFAS using a labeled isotope of the compound.
+USEPA method 537.1 modified (sometimes also referred to as USEPA method 537 modified): A modification of USEPA method 537.1 by the commercial laboratories for the quantification of at least 18, but up to 70, targeted PFAS analytes for all matrices (other than drinking water) as further detailed in Tables 1 and 2.
+This method uses an isotope dilution technique that involves quantitation of targeted PFAS using a labeled isotope of the compound.
+On January 31, 2024, USEPA method 1633 was finalized, which is the first USEPA method specifically designated for non-drinking water environmental media.
+For analysis of media other than groundwater, given the emergence of USEPA method 1633, many commercial laboratories are no longer offering USEPA method 537.1 modified (unless specifically requested).

-USEPA method 533: Published in 2018, this method focuses on determination of PFAS with a chain of fewer than twelve carbon atoms, in drinking water matrices only.
-It has a target analyte list of 25 PFAS, including 14 of the 18 listed in USEPA method 537.1, with more short chain PFAS (Table 2).
+USEPA method 533: Published in 2018, this method focuses on the determination of PFAS with a chain of fewer than 12 carbon atoms, in drinking water matrices only.
+This method builds upon the USEPA method 537.1 with notable differences.
+It has a target analyte list of 25 PFAS, including 14 of the 18 listed in USEPA method 537.1, with more short chain PFAS.
+This method also includes several odd-chain PFAS, fluorotelomersulfonic compounds, and novel perfluoroether carboxylates and sulfonates (Table 2).
+This method incorporates isotope dilution in the method, which can minimize sample matrix interference and improve data quality.

 USEPA method 8327: Published in 2019 to quantitate 24 PFAS (16 PFAAs and eight other PFAS) in non-drinking water matrices, this method expands the analyte list with the addition of 10 different analytes in the list compared to USEPA method 537.1.
 However, it does not include four analytes that are on the method 537.1 list (Table 2).
 This method uses external standard calibration instead of isotope dilution calibration to quantify the analytes, with resulting elevated quantitation limits, and is rarely used by commercial laboratories.